eclipse/repairnator/README.md

 ls $HOME_REPAIR/logs
 ```

-For more information about the usage of Repairnator check out [this page](/doc/usage.md).

 ### Launch Repairnator to analyze and repair failing builds in real-time

 You can launch Repairnator to analyze TravisCI builds in realtime and to repair failing ones.